noyanbaykal/UIChanges/README.md

 False positives are very much possible.
 This feature is just to give you a heads up in case you are about to accidentally buyout a scam entry (for example, 40s bid and 311g buyout).

 Also provides a simple calculator that takes in a price and a number to multiply it with, to calculate the stack buyout price from a single buyout price.
+Additionally, clicking on an itemFrame in a bag with the mouse middleButton allows for a quick search while the Browse tab of the AH is visible.

 **Attack Failure Reminder**